Nanaimo author Greg Brown is a finalist for the $10,000 Journey Prize for emerging Canadian writers.

-On Aug.
-7, the Writers’ Trust and McClelland and Stewart announced the 12-person longlist for the annual award, which honours the up-and-coming writer with the previous year’s best short story first published in a Canadian literary journal.
-Brown is the only writer to have two stories nominated for the award, but he’s not sure that means his chances are twice as good.
+On Sept.
+12, the Writers’ Trust and McClelland and Stewart announced the three-person shortlist for the annual award, which honours the up-and-coming writer with the previous year’s best short story first published in a Canadian literary journal.

-The stories are Bear, a “playful, surrealist” tale about a couple living inside a mechanical bear, and Love, a “sombre” drama about a death in a family.
-Both stories were published in the Vancouver journal Pulp Literature.
+Brown is nominated for Love, a “sombre” drama about a death in a family published in the Vancouver journal Pulp Literature.

 Brown says he feels like he’s on a bit of a roll, as earlier this year he won a writing prize through UBC’s creative writing journal Prism International, but he said he’s keeping his recent success in perspective.

 “On some level I’m also aware of the fact that a lot of this is pretty fleeting and I kind of just want to enjoy the excitement of it now without worrying about really where it could go or not go, as the case may be,” he said.